Metamizole: Brand names

+In Brazil, it is popularly known as "dipirona".
+It can be found under the brand names Novalgina, Dorflex, Neosaldina, Lisador Dip, Benegrip, among others.
+No prescription is required for consumption.

 Analgin

 Analgin (Анальгин) is a generic name used in the former USSR pharmacopeia, continuing in use in Slavic nations.
 A firm in Russia tried unsuccessfully in 2011 to claim the name as their trademark.
 In Bulgaria, Sopharma succeeded in registering Analgin as a trademark in 2004.

 Analgin is also the common term used in the Indian pharmacopeia.